Mediaset sets sights on European expansion after Vivendi truce

 Vivendi’s aborted purchase of Mediaset’s loss-making pay-TV arm - which was subsequently wound down - and its investment in Mediaset were billed as a longstanding plan championed by Bollore to build a southern European media powerhouse.

 Mediaset has also turned to Europe.
-Over the past two years, the Milan-listed company, which controls Spanish broadcaster Mediaset Espana (TL5.MC), built a 23.5% potential holding in German media group ProSiebenSat.1 (PSMGn.DE), flagging its ambition to create a pan-Europan TV champion.
+Over the past two years, the Milan-listed company, which controls Spanish broadcaster Mediaset Espana, built a 23.5% potential holding in German media group ProSiebenSat.1, flagging its ambition to create a pan-Europan TV champion.

 Broker Equita said it expected Mediaset to now target “an aggregation with Mediaset Espana and therefore with ProSieben.”